robinrendle/robinrendle.com/src/pages/notes/books-money-and-accessibility.md

 So questioning the price of these books is also questioning their accessibility.

 Yet!
 Yet!
 All this free work we’re doing, doesn’t it somewhat devalue the work itself?
 Take those essays I write once every 2-ish years.
 I can only make those for free because I have a day job and I can only make something essay-shaped because I take two weeks off in December to make them.
 Does this free work devalue the writing and work of others who are trying to make a living just from their writing?
 But then again who would pay for something like those essays?
 (My hunch: almost no-one).
-And it would severely limit their accessibility.
+And it would severely limit their accessibility if it had a price tag.
 But if good writing (I am being too generous to myself here) can _only_ be done part-time by everyone then...ugh.
 That’s not a good sign for writing as an art form.

 Lucy took my anxiety and packaged it up much more neatly here, but put in the context of cartoonists: